CLI Trading

 Actually deposit funds to the exchange (attaching 1yN for security):

-to also remove storage occupied by any given token.
-Alternatively the user can call near call $CONTRACT_ID unregister_tokens "{\"token_ids\": [\"$TOKEN1\"]}" --accountId $USER_ID
+When withdrawing tokens, if withdrawing everything - user can specify unregister: true to also remove storage occupied by any given token.
+Alternatively the user can call near call $CONTRACT_ID unregister_tokens "{\"token_ids\": [\"$TOKEN1\"]}" --accountId $USER_ID to remove balance of $TOKEN1 from user.

-returns empty set), the user's account can be completely deleted:near call $CONTRACT_ID storage_unregister '' --accountId $USER_ID
+near call $CONTRACT_ID storage_unregister '' --accountId $USER_ID